 For example, a vehicle company collects data about how their vehicle performs on the road.
 Similarly, a milk farming company collects data on their sale and analyses when their firm needs an extra amount of milk to serve their customers better.
-In this blog, we will begin our career-focused journey in machine learning by exploring its fundamental concepts.
+Such extraction of meaningful insights from data has become the new trend.

 The brain is the most complex part of the human body, and researchers are still uncovering its workings.
 To better understand the brain, let's consider a simple example.
-Imagine a ball is coming towards us.
+Imagine a ball coming towards us.
 What would be our first reaction?
 Most likely, we will use our hands to catch the ball.

 Behind the scene, this can be translated into input and output.
 Our eyes sense the incoming ball and send input signals to our brains.
 The brain receives these signals, analyzes them, and generates the output reaction of moving our hands to catch the ball.